CASFRI/PostgreSQL-Table-Translation-Framework/README.md

   * Validation functions must always return a boolean.
 They must handle NULL and empty values and in those cases return the appropriate boolean value.
   * Helper function should NOT be implemented as VARIADIC functions accepting an arbitrary number of parameters.
 If an arbitrary number of parameters must be supported, it should be implemented as a list of text values separated by a comma or a semicolon.

-If you think your custom helper function could be of general interest to the framework users, you can submit it to the project.
+If you think your custom helper function could be of general interest to other framework users, you can submit it to the project.
+It could be integrated.

 # Known issues
 1. Single quotes in the translation file are not yet allowed.